Cuneiform: Syllabary

+The tables below contain the transliteration schemes of Sumero-Akkadian syllabograms.

 Numerals

-The Sumerians used a numerical system based on 1, 10, and 60.
-The way of writing a number like 70 would be the sign for 60 and the sign for 10 right after.
+The Sumerians used a base-60 numerical system.
+A number, such as "70", would be represented with the digit for "60" (𒁹) and the digit for "10" (𒌋): 𒁹𒌋.
+It's important to mention that the number for "60" is the same as the number for "1"; the reason this number isn't read as "11" is because of the order of the numbers: 60 then 10, not 10 then 60.

 Usage

 Cuneiform script was used in many ways in ancient Mesopotamia.
-Besides the well known clay tablets and stone inscriptions cuneiform was also written on wax boards, which one example from the 8th century BC was found at Nimrud.
+Besides the well-known clay tablets and stone inscriptions, cuneiform was also written on wax boards.
+One example from the 8th century BC was found at Nimrud.
 The wax contained toxic amounts of arsenic.
 It was used to record laws, like the Code of Hammurabi.
 It was also used for recording maps, compiling medical manuals, and documenting religious stories and beliefs, among other uses.
 In particular it is thought to have been used to prepare surveying data and draft inscriptions for Kassite stone kudurru.
 Studies by Assyriologists like Claus Wilcke and Dominique Charpin suggest that cuneiform literacy was not reserved solely for the elite but was common for average citizens.

 According to the Oxford Handbook of Cuneiform Culture, cuneiform script was used at a variety of literacy levels: average citizens needed only a basic, functional knowledge of cuneiform script to write personal letters and business documents.
-More highly literate citizens put the script to more technical use, listing medicines and diagnoses and writing mathematical equations.
+Citizens with a higher degree of literacy put the script to more technical use, listing medicines and diagnoses and writing mathematical equations.
 Scholars held the highest literacy level of cuneiform and mostly focused on writing as a complex skill and an art form.